Understanding Different Types of Data about People

 - Performance & Progression Data, e.g. module marks, PDR conversations

 - Education & Employment details, e.g. School, University, previous employment

 - Financial Details, e.g. salary

 - Online Identifiers, e.g. username, IP address

 In order to lawfully process personal data you must identify a lawful basis for processing according to article six of the UK GDPR.

 What is Special Category Data?

-Some personal data is classed as Special Category Data because it is sensitive, and this means it needs more protection.
+Some personal data is classed as Special Category Data because it is sensitive, there is a greater risk involved in using it, meaning it requires more protection.
 GDPR defines Special Category Data as information which reveals a person’s: